Irina Terehova: Personal life

-Charity

 In 2017, Terehova and her husband started getting involved with children at NLD AIDS center in Yangon, who are infected with HIV/AIDS virus, bringing them chocolate and treats, as well as giving undisclosed donations.

 Career

 Writing

 In 2015, Terehova started her personal blog where she wrote a piece Things I Hate About Dating And Relationships in Canada.
 It sparked various debates in worldwide media, especially in Russia and Canada.
 She gained widespread attention because of her writing style and subjects.
 The same year she got approached to join the MTL Blog team.

 While at MTL Blog under the pseudonym Irina Tee, Terehova wrote multiple provocative articles and listicle about relationships and dating.
 She received criticism for allegedly supporting misogyny.
 She later became the subject of requests from readers asking for her demission and an open-letter demanding her suspension from her writing position at MTL Blog was posted on The Link, thus making her even more popular online.
-In 2017, Terehova became a guest writer at Jetli.com, a special community built by Jet Li, to share the philosophies about kung Fu and other martial arts.
+In 2017, Terehova became a guest writer at the now defunct Jetli.com.

 Modeling

 In 2004, at 15 years old, Terehova entered a Montreal pageant in Miss Soyuz, reserved for adults and won 1st place.
-She started her modelling career signing with NEXT Model Management in Montreal and executed modeling contracts for Loreal, La Senza, Escada and Rusk.
-She was featured in Canadian magazines such as Marie Claire and LOU LOU.
+She signed with NEXT Model Management in Montreal and executed modeling contracts for Loreal, La Senza, Escada and Rusk.

-In 2009, Terehova was chosen to feature as the Race Queen in the EA and Ghost Games celebratory video created for the Need for Speed series.
+In 2009, Terehova was chosen to feature as the race queen in the EA and Ghost Games celebratory video created for the Need for Speed series.
+Terehova also was featured in the magazine spread for the release of Need for Speed: Shift.